 Picture this: a festival that goes against all health and safety in 2017 – thousands of people lining the streets of Lerwick with no barriers to keep them from the vikings and their galley during the processions.
 Plunging the town into darkness and turning off all the street lamps along the route where crowds of people wait to see the men of the town parade along with burning torches.
 Aforementioned men, nearly one thousand of them, walking the streets with paraffin fueled torches in high winds and then setting fire to the galley in a play park.

 It all sounds crazy and there is no way if you or I wanted to start a festival like this today, would it be allowed.
 Thankfully this tradition started in the 1800’s and happens each year in Shetland on the last Tuesday in January in Lerwick.
-There are several events that happen on the smaller islands up until mid March, it’s not just one night.
+There are 12 all together, across the islands from January up until mid March, it’s not just one night.
 For all it’s craziness it is incredibly well organised and planned to precision.

 Speaking to different Shetlanders during my visit it seems Up Helly Aa has many meanings to it’s residents.
 Some say it was to prevent the “younger ones” from getting into mischief and burning tar barrels down the streets of Lerwick.
 Others say it is a way of waving goodbye to the darkness of winter and embracing the longer days and also as a celebration of their Nordic heritage.